Community Resources

 - 988 Suicide & Crisis Lifeline (formerly known as the National Suicide Prevention Lifeline)

-As of July 16, 2022, 988 has been designated as the new three-digit dialing code to call or text the lifeline.
+988 has been designated as the new three-digit dialing code to call or text the lifeline.
 988 is a direct connection to compassionate, accessible care and support for anyone experiencing thoughts of suicide, a mental health or substance use crisis, or any other kind of emotional or mental health-related distress.- Call/Text: Dial 988 if you are in crisis or if you are worried about a loved one who may need crisis support.
-For TTY users, use your preferred relay service or dial 711 then 988.
+For TTY users, use your preferred relay service or dial 711 and then 988.

 - Chat: Use the Lifeline Chat feature to send a chat to the lifeline.